top of page

 When preparing for practice succession, depending on your timeframe, it’s important to consider the overall efficiency of your practice.

-A great place to start is implementing dual monitors; if your staff are not using dual, you may want to consider the merits of this investment.
+Implementing dual monitors is a great place to start; if your staff is not using dual monitors, you may want to consider the merits of this investment.

-As a guide, if your successor is going to be external to your practice and you have at least 12 months before you start your succession journey, then there is likely a solid business case to invest in dual monitors for all of your team.
+As a guide, if your successor will be external to your practice and you have at least 12 months before you begin your succession journey, then there is likely a solid business case to invest in dual monitors for all your team members.
 Conversely, suppose your successor is likely to come from within your practice; you might have fewer concerns about investing for the future, assuming your internal successor is engaged in the process.

 Dual monitors have been in the professional workplace for many years, but the number of firms with staff operating with one monitor is surprising.
-It is undeniable, with the amount of research available, not to mention the market acceptance, dual monitors can provide real efficiency gain for your practice.
+It is undeniable, given the amount of research available, as well as market acceptance, that dual monitors can provide real efficiency gains for your practice.

 Using dual monitors can offer several benefits to your practice, including the following:

-• Increased productivity/profitability: A study by the US (University of Utah) found that participants using dual monitors could complete tasks up to 44% faster than participants using a single monitor.
+• Increased productivity/profitability: A study by the University of Utah in the US found that participants using dual monitors could complete tasks up to 44% faster than participants using a single monitor.
 This increased efficiency can lead to higher productivity, allowing accounting professionals to take on more work or complete tasks more quickly, potentially increasing profitability.

 • Increased accuracy: A study (Jon Peddie Research) found that dual monitors can reduce errors by up to 33%.
-Accountants can view multiple applications or documents simultaneously without switching between them, which can help reduce mistakes and improve accuracy.
+Accountants can view multiple applications or documents simultaneously, without needing to switch between them, which helps reduce mistakes and improve accuracy.

 • Enhanced collaboration: Using dual monitors can lead to quantifiable levels of enhanced collaboration, improving communication, teamwork, and overall performance.
 While the specific level of improvement can vary depending on the accounting practice and tasks being performed, using dual monitors can significantly benefit collaboration and communication among accounting professionals.